Press

 FRANÇOIS-HENRI PINAULT

-KERING CEO AND CHAIRMAN OF THE KERING FOUNDATION
+KERING CEO AND CHAIRMAN OF KERING FOUNDATION